 May finish cloudy if you apply too thick

-Regardless of which you choose, here are a couple of things you need to know:
+Regardless of which you choose, here are a couple more things to know:

 Apply two coats.
 And don’t worry about brush strokes or an ‘orange-peel’ look.
 This will go away once you apply clear epoxy.